DOSull/Spatial-Analysis-and-Modelling/labs/week-2/making-maps-in-r.md

 The palettes are shown with the maximum number of available colours in that scheme.
 Versions with smaller numbers of colours are available by specifying the number desired when we invoke the `brewer.pal()` function.
 Note how we put the number of colors in a variable `n` which will make it easier to change the code to make different maps later.

 To accompany these colors we need a way to assign data to different classes, which will be colored differently.
+In other words, we need a *classification scheme*.
 This is what the `classIntervals` function (from the `classInt` package) provides.

 ```{r}
 classes <- classIntervals(TB_RATE, n, style="equal")
 classes
 ```

+Note how we reuse the variable `n` so our palette and our class intervals match.

 The resulting table shows us that classes consists of 9 classes, with data ranges 0-50, 50-100 and so on up to 400-450.
-The list of numbers below is how many of the 103 areas will be assigned to each class when we make a map using these classes (compare with the histogram we made before).
+The list of numbers  provided is how many of the 103 areas will be assigned to each class when we make a map using these classes (compare with the histogram we made before).
 It is no coincidence that each of these data ranges is the same size (50 units), because we specified `style="equal"` when we called `classIntervals`.
-Other **classification schemes** are possible, as described in the [documentation for `classInt`](https://www.rdocumentation.org/packages/classInt/versions/0.1-24).
+Other classification schemes are possible, as described in the [documentation for `classInt`](https://www.rdocumentation.org/packages/classInt/versions/0.1-24).
 (Or type `??classInt`)

 ### Putting it all together in a map
 To make a map, we will want to call the `plot` function on the `auckland` dataset, but this time specify a list of colors for the regions.
 We use another function from the `classInt` package to do this